cmishra/Text-Mining-Final-Project/README.md

 ## Technical Details

+Technical details with equations rendered properly are available if you follow the directions above.
+The technical details (with equations written in LaTeX form) are available below.

 **Data set:** [Compiled Presidential Documents](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CPD)

 **Purpose:** How can we quantitatively measure what the administration was focused on and how the focus changed over time?